-For babies and toddlers, in particular, developing skills is a critical aspect of their growth and development.
+In particular, for babies and toddlers, developing skills is a critical aspect of their growth and development.

-Structured learning programs are offered based on your child’s learning needs, which makes transitioning to kindergarten a lot easier.
+Structured learning programs are offered based on your child’s learning needs, making transitioning to kindergarten a lot easier.

-Larger daycare centers operate as a traditional school with a set of schedules.
+Larger daycare centers operate as traditional schools with a set of schedules.

 With regular schedules and activities, young children learn more things.

 Storytelling, songs, art activities, and other fun tasks help promote proper intellectual growth and development.